4 May 2022

 Choosing the right super fund from the start and taking it with you through your career into retirement, is one of the simplest ways to grow your super and achieve the retirement you want.

-For complex advice, meet with a trusted financial adviser to help you with a detailed financial plan.
+For comprehensive personal advice, it’s recommended that you meet with a trusted financial adviser to help you with a detailed financial plan.
+We work with a network of financial advisers with whom members can connect.6

-1. Before making a decision to combine your super, you should ask your super provider about any fees or charges that may apply, or any other information about the effect this transfer may have on your benefits, such as insurance cover.
+2. Before combining your super, ask your other super provider about any fees or charges that may apply, and other information about the effect this transfer may have on your benefits, such as insurance cover

 Investment returns are not guaranteed.
 Past performance is not a reliable indicator of future returns.